Aryan9Dwivedi/Aryan9Dwivedi/README.md

 ---

 ## 👋 About
-MS in Artificial Intelligence @ Northwestern University.
-Building **ML systems** and **research prototypes** with strong fundamentals + clean engineering.
+I build **machine learning systems** and **research prototypes** with an engineering-first mindset: clean data, strong evaluation, and scalable implementation.

----

-## ⚡ Focus Areas
-- Applied Deep Learning
-- ML Systems & MLOps Foundations
-- Data Engineering for ML
-- Backend APIs for AI Products
-- Simulation / System Design

 ---